-General Manager, North Asia & Japan
+General Manager, Head of Asia Pacific & Japan

 The biggest takeaway from my years at Nasdaq is learning how to build trusting relationships in very different cultures.

 When Ulf Carlsson arrived in at Nasdaq’s Hong Kong office in 2003, there were only three exchange clients.
 Yet he stayed in the region because of the potential opportunities for growth, and now, the exchange clients have increased nearly tenfold.